Sydney Opera House Trust

 Qualifications: BA, LLB (Hons) (Sydney University), LLM (Harvard University), FAICD

-Kevin is Chair of Telix Pharmaceuticals and China Matters.
-He is a Presiding Pro Chancellor of the University of Sydney as well as a Member of Champions of Change, the Council of Barker College and the Tennis Australia Nomination Committee.
-Kevin is a Director or the Origin Foundation Pty Limited, Sydney Harbour Conservancy Limited, the Australian Haydn Ensemble and E & P Financial Group.
-He is a former Chairman of Macquarie Group Limited and Macquarie Bank Limited, Origin Energy Limited, Healthscope Limited and the Sydney Harbour Federation Trust.
+Kevin is Chair of Telix Pharmaceuticals, China Matters and Blueprint Institute.
+He is a Member of the Champions of Change Coalition, Council of Barker College and Tennis Australia Nominations Committee.
+Kevin is a Director of Origin Foundation Pty Limited, Sydney Harbour Conservancy Limited and Australian Haydn Ensemble.
+He is a former Chair of Macquarie Group Limited and Macquarie Bank Limited, Origin Energy Limited, Healthscope Limited and Sydney Harbour Federation Trust.
 Kevin was a Partner of solicitors Allens Arthur Robinson (now Allens) and Chairman from 1995 to 2004.
-He was awarded a Member of the Order of Australia for services to the law, business and the community in 2005.
+He was made an Officer of the Order of Australia in 2020 for services to business, corporate governance and as an advocate for gender equity.

 Joined the Trust 1 January 2018 and is serving her second term to 31 December 2023.
 She is Chair of the Building & Heritage Committee.